By: Josh Slocum, McClellan Wealth Management

 This isn’t limited to only checking accounts, but credit cards.
-If your cards still have a balance, call the credit card company and suspend the account.
+Call the credit card company and suspend the account if your cards still have a balance.
 This will prevent any future charges, and you’ll still be able to pay off the balance.
 Confirm with the provider that the suspension cannot be lifted or the account reopened.

-Keep in mind: If you don’t have a huge reserve of emergency cash, opening a credit card may be worth considering before you close your account.
-You don’t want to be caught in a situation where you can’t pay your bills for a length of time.
+Keep in mind: If you don’t have a huge emergency cash reserve, opening a credit card may be worth considering before closing your account.
+You don’t want to be caught in a situation where you can’t pay your bills for a long time.

 Step #2: Create a New Financial Plan and Budget

 Your income will most likely be changing after your divorce.
 If you don’t already have a financial planner, you may want to consider finding a good one in your area.

 But before you can create a new financial plan, I recommend you start the process by compiling a list of your monthly expenses, like rent, groceries, utilities, car payments, insurance, and a list of your income streams.
 Depending on your situation, you may now have to buy health insurance, which can be a huge monthly expense.

 You’ll also most likely have new savings goals for retirement or your children’s college funds.
 Knowing the income and expenses stream will help determine how much you can set aside each month.

 It probably comes as no surprise that you’ll want to re-organize several areas of your life after divorce.
 You may not think about these items, but things like a new paper shredder are important.
 You’ll have some documents you’ll want to dispose of, so a good shredder can help protect your identity.